skeoop/skeoop.github.io/git/intro-git.md

 ### What are IDE Project Files?

-When you create a "project" using Eclipse, Netbeans, Intellij, etc (IDEs) these programs create some files that describe the project configuration.
+When you create a "project" using Eclipse, Netbeans, IntelliJ, etc (IDEs) these programs create files that describe the project configuration.
 Programmers usually don't save these files in the repository because a) they can be easily recreated by the IDE, and b) for a *team* project, your IDE settings might conflict with another team member's settings.

-Here are the project files created by common IDEs:
+Project files created by common IDEs are:

 * Eclipse
     ```